Office of the Superintendent of Financial Institutions

 Applying IFRS 9 Financial Instruments with IFRS 4 Insurance Contracts, companies were given an option of exercising a temporary exemption from applying IFRS 9

 OSFI considered the costs and benefits of the temporary exemption and found a strong prudential need for additional accounting guidance for life insurers.

-OSFI expects life insurers whose activities are predominantly connected with insurance as described by the IASB’s amendment Applying IFRS 9 Financial Instruments with IFRS 4 Insurance Contracts dated September 2016to apply the temporary exemption from IFRS 9 in annual periods beginning before January 1, 2021.
+Extension of the Temporary Exemption from Applying IFRS 9, to apply the temporary exemption from IFRS 9 in annual periods beginning before January 1, 2023.
 OSFI will provide an exception to this Advisory where a federally regulated life insurer itself or its federally regulated parent does not meet the predominance test as described in the amendment to IFRS 4.
-For example, an exception to this Advisory will be applied if the federally regulated life insurer is a subsidiary of a federally regulated deposit taking institution (DTI) such as a bank who would not meet the predominance test.
+For example, an exception to this Advisory will be applied if the federally regulated life insurer is a subsidiary of a federally regulated deposit taking institution (DTI)Footnote 4 such as a bank who would not meet the predominance test.
 The entities that defer the application of IFRS 9 will continue to apply the existing IAS 39

 OSFI understands that the financial reporting practices in this Advisory will not impair a federally regulated life insurer or an insurance holding company’s ability to obtain an audit opinion that states that the financial statements are in accordance with Canadian GAAP, the primary source of which is the CPA Canada Handbook - Accounting.